ojo-network/price-feeder/README.md

 - The `price-feeder` combines both `feeder` and `price-server` into a single Golang-based application for better UX, testability, and integration.

-This instance of the price feeder is intended to be used as a library for [Umee's Price Feeder](https://github.com/umee-network/umee/tree/main/price-feeder), in order to prevent double work.

 ## Background

 The `price-feeder` tool is responsible for performing the following: